Lab Members

 Isabella Del Rocio Uriarte

 Hi everyone!
-My name is Isabella Del Rocio Uriarte and I’m a junior majoring in Psychology (with a concentration in Clinical-Community) and minoring in Latino/a Studies.
+My name is Isabella Del Rocio Uriarte and I’m a senior majoring in Psychology (with a concentration in Clinical-Community) and minoring in Latino/a Studies.
 I’ve always unknowingly had an interest in this field but it wasn’t until one of my high school friends told me I would make a great therapist when I decided that I wanted to major in Psychology.
 Some topics of interest of mine include nature vs. nurture, attachment styles, relationships, and the development of children’s personalities.
 After undergrad, I want to go into graduate school in hopes of obtaining my Phd in Clinical Psychology.

 Outside of school, I’m also part of the cultural sorority Pi Lambda Chi Latina Sorority, Inc where I currently serve as Recruitment Chair.
 Some of my hobbies include napping, painting (or any artsy project), traveling, & hanging out with friends!